TheRebo/Password-Manager/README.md

 - **UI Framework**: Rich (Terminal UI)

 ## 📜 License
-This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](https://www.gnu.org/licenses/agpl-3.0.html) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.